Cyber criminals increasingly are targeting college students with the goal of stealing financial aid and tuition refund payments.

 Why this matters

-If someone tricks you into giving them your OHIO password, they can use it to steal money from you.
+Cyber criminals are always looking for ways to deceive people.
+For example, If someone tricks you into giving them your OHIO password, they can use it to steal money from you.
 A LOT of money.
 Here's how it works:

 First, a criminal sends you a phishing email with a link to a fake OHIO login page.
-If you enter your password into that page, the criminal steals your password, logs into My OHIO Student Center, drops all of your classes, and changes your account settings to send the resulting tuition refund to a bank account they control.
+If you enter your password on that page, the criminal steals your password, logs into My OHIO Student Center, drops all of your classes, and changes your account settings to send the resulting tuition refund to a bank account they control.
 Sometimes they'll also log into your email account to delete any confirmation messages that would clue you into what is going on.